Matyslgr/MyTepitechTraining/README.md

 ### Visit http://localhost:8080 in your web browser.

 ## How to Use
-Upload an image and select the type of analysis (text or hole) to get processed results.
+Upload an image in the folder Images and select the type of analysis (text or hole) to get processed results.